karel-brinda/rnftools/docs/index.rst

 - Unix-like operating system (Linux, MacOS, etc.)
 - Python 3.2 -- if not installed yet, Anaconda (http://continuum.io/downloads) is a recommended distribution
+- PIP -- for installation, see https://pip.pypa.io/en/latest/installing.html
-- SnakeMake (see http://bitbucket.org/johanneskoester/snakemake/), usually can be installed or upgraded using
+- SnakeMake (see http://bitbucket.org/johanneskoester/snakemake/), it can be usually installed or upgraded using

 	.. code-block:: bash
 		pip install snakemake